Monopole Floer homology for codimension-3 Riemannian foliation: Basic Seiberg-Witten invariant on codimension foliation

 is a compact operator, hence they have the same index zero.
 To equip an orientation of the moduli space, we just need to equip an orientation of the determinant line bundle of \eqref{Hessian-operator}. \end{pf}

 The above proposition implies that the determine line bundle of the operator \eqref{Hessian-operator} is trivial over the moduli space $\mathcal M^*_{g,\eta}(M,F,\mfs)$.
-Hence we have a natural orientation for the moduli space.
-The basic Seiberg-Witten invariant $SW_{g,\eta}(M,F,\mfs)$ on manifold with codimension $3$ Riemannian foliation is defined by the signed counting of the moduli space $\mathcal M^*_{g,\eta}(M,F,\mfs)$.
+Hence, there is a natural orientation for the moduli space.
+The basic Seiberg-Witten invariant $SW_{g,\eta}(M,F,\mfs)$ on $(M,F)$ is defined by the signed counting of the moduli space $\mathcal M^*_{g,\eta}(M,F,\mfs)$.